Rollercoaster (1977 film): Production

 This was the third film to be presented in Sensurround.
 Special low-frequency bass speakers were used during the roller coaster sequences.
-Sensurround was employed in only three other films released by Universal: Earthquake (1974), Midway (1976), and the theatrical version of Battlestar Galactica (1978).
+Sensurround was employed in only three other films released by Universal: Earthquake (1974), Midway (1976) and the theatrical version of Battlestar Galactica (1978).

 "Sensurround is as big a star as there is in movies today," said Sidney Sheinberg, head of MCA, who attributed the better-than-expected success of Earthquake and Midway at the box office to the device.

 The film was announced in July 1976.
-Director James Goldstone said the film was "not a disaster movie but a Hitchcock like suspense cat and mouse story."
+Director James Goldstone said the film was "not a disaster movie but a Hitchcock-like suspense cat and mouse story".

 Casting

 George Segal's casting was announced in August 1976.
-He called it "simply an action-adventure, something Alfred Hitchcock would do, structured beautifully, and combined with Universal's technology."
+He called it "simply an action-adventure, something Alfred Hitchcock would do, structured beautifully, and combined with Universal's technology".
 Goldstone said Segal had "that humanity factor and it does come through.
 George plays the Everyman character who is repeatedly dumped on but who's never a buffoon...
 He knows who he is and is therefore free to take chances, to try something new, to expose his vulnerability."

 Opposite was Timothy Bottoms.
 "It's the first time I've ever played the villain," said Bottoms.
 Helen Hunt, in her first feature film, has a supporting role as Tracy Calder, Harry's teenage daughter.
 Steve Guttenberg, in his first film role, has an uncredited bit part as a messenger at Magic Mountain who brings the plans for the Revolution to Calder and Hoyt.
 Craig Wasson, in his second film, appears as a hippie.
-Radio announcer Charlie Tuna also appears in the film as the MC for the concert and The Revolution coaster launch.
+Radio announcer Charlie Tuna also appears in the film as the emcee for the concert and The Revolution coaster launch.

 The film features an appearance by the band Sparks for the roller coaster's opening concert, playing the songs "Fill 'Er Up" and "Big Boy" from their 1976 album Big Beat.
 Sparks later cited their appearance in the film when asked about the biggest regret of their career.